pedroceles/pytest-example/docs/FIXTURES.md

 ## Fixture as functions or methods

 A fixture can be created with a function or a method in the test case.
-To access a fixture return value you can inject it in the test arguments
+To access a fixture's return value you can inject it in the test arguments
 ```python
 @pytest.fixture
 def func_value_of_one():